Derek Sutton

 Tristan represented the Claimant in a five-day human rights damages action for alleged breaches in failing to recognise that the Claimant was a potential victim of human trafficking, and for failing to take steps to protect him.

-Tristan is a leading EU and competition junior.
-He is one of the Standing Counsel to the Competition and Markets Authority.
+Tristan is a leading competition law barrister and one of the standing counsel to the Competition and Markets Authority.
+He has appeared in many of the leading enforcement, merger and damages cases of recent years.

 “Tristan is one of the standouts and a star of the future.
 He's got particular expertise in class action and large-scale multiparty cases.
 He's very easy to deal with and responsive and hard-working.”